Bosonic Rational Conformal Field Theories in Small Genera, Chiral Fermionization, and Symmetry/Subalgebra Duality: Classification

 Furthermore, these maps are inverses to one another in the sense that

 so that the finite symmetries and strongly regular, conformal subalgebras of any holomorphic VOA $\mathcal{A}$ are in correspondence with one another. \end{conj}

 \begin{remark} Various parts of this conjecture are under better control when $\mathcal{F}=\Vec_G^\omega$ for some $(G,\omega)$, i.e.\ when the fusion category describes a finite group global symmetry (in this case, the Drinfeld center is known as the quantum double, and is often written $\mathcal{D}_\omega(G)$, see e.g.\ \cite{Coste:2000tq,Evans:2018qgz} for nice discussions).
 For example, in \cite{Carnahan:2016guf} it is proved that if $\V$ is regular, then so is the fixed point subalgebra $\V^G$, at least when $G$ is a \emph{solvable} finite group of automorphisms of $\V$.
 Under the assumption that fixed point subalgebras are regular for general finite groups, \cite{kirillov2002modular} proves that the modular category of $\mathcal{A}^G$, with $\mathcal{A}$ a holomorphic VOA and $G$ a non-anomalous group of symmetries, is $\mathcal{D}(G)$; the analogous result is proved in \cite{dong2017orbifold} for cyclic groups with possibly non-vanishing anomaly.
 See also \cite{Dijkgraaf:1989hb} for an early paper from physics which articulates similar concepts.
-The subalgebra-to-symmetry map is a kind of chiral version of ideas which appear in \cite{Fuchs:2002cm}.
-See also \cite{Burbano:2021loy} for a more recent paper which contains similar ideas. \end{remark} \begin{ex}[Chiral Verlinde lines] Let $\mathcal{V}$ be a primitively embedded, non-conformal subalgebra of a holomorphic VOA $\mathcal{A}$, and let $\tilde{\V}:=\Com_{\mathcal{A}}(\V)$ and $\mathcal{W}:=\V\otimes\tilde\V$.
+The subalgebra-to-symmetry map is a kind of chiral version of ideas which appear in \cite{Fuchs:2002cm}; see \cite{Burbano:2021loy} for a more recent paper which contains similar ideas.
+Finally, we comment that a version of symmetry/subalgebra duality for conformal nets appears in \cite{Bischoff:2016jmy,Bischoff:2022fxf}. \end{remark} \begin{ex}[Chiral Verlinde lines] Let $\mathcal{V}$ be a primitively embedded, non-conformal subalgebra of a holomorphic VOA $\mathcal{A}$, and let $\tilde{\V}:=\Com_{\mathcal{A}}(\V)$ and $\mathcal{W}:=\V\otimes\tilde\V$.
 Then there is a braid-reversing equivalence $\phi:\Cat\to\overline{\Cat}$ such that $\mathcal{A}$ decomposes into $\V\otimes\tilde\V$-modules as

 The VOA $\mathcal{A}$ defines a Lagrangian algebra in $\Rep(\V\otimes\tilde{\V})\cong \Cat\boxtimes\overline{\Cat}$, where $\Cat:=\Rep(\V)$.
 Furthermore, the fusion category of $\mathcal{A}$ modules in $\Cat\boxtimes \overline{\Cat}$ is simply $\Cat$, which acts as symmetries of $\mathcal{A}$ by the subalgebra-to-symmetry map. \end{ex}